Ahmadsmnaser/hawkalloc/README.md

 ### Memory Model
 - Memory is obtained from the OS using a single **arena** allocated via `mmap`
 - The arena is divided into blocks
-- Each block contains:
+- Each block consists of:
-  - A header (`BlockMemory`)
+  - A block header (`BlockMemory`)
   - A payload returned to the user

 ### Free List
 - Only **free blocks** are stored in the free list
-- The free list is doubly linked
+- The free list is implemented as a doubly linked list
 - Allocated blocks are removed from the list

 ### Allocation Strategy
 - **First-fit** search over the free list
-- If a free block is significantly larger than requested:
+- If a free block is significantly larger than the requested size:
-  - It is **split** into:
+  - The block is **split** into:
     - An allocated block
     - A smaller free block

 ### Freeing & Coalescing
 - Freed blocks are reinserted into the free list
 - **Forward coalescing**:
-  - If the next adjacent block in memory is free, the blocks are merged
+  - If the next adjacent block in memory is free, the two blocks are merged
 - Arena bounds are checked to prevent invalid memory access

 > Backward coalescing (via boundary tags) is intentionally left as a future improvement.